 There are so many reasons why people avoid budgeting.
 Do any of these sound familiar?

 Budgeting can help you save money and reach your financial goals!
-To start, it’s important to understand the benefits of having a realistic spending plan.
-This includes being able to tell how much is coming in versus going out every month, not getting into debt with credit cards or loans when paying for unexpected emergencies like car repairs or medical expenses.
+First, it’s essential to understand the benefits of a realistic spending plan.
+This includes being able to tell how much is coming in versus going out every month and not getting into debt with credit cards or loans when paying for unexpected emergencies like car repairs or medical expenses.

 Saving up instead by living on less than you make each month until there’s enough saved up.
-Knowing where all your funds should be allocated (such as groceries vs gas vs rent/mortgage payment) is imperative in your personal finance success.
-Always feeling comfortable about what will happen next financially because nothing seems too hard if most things are already planned ahead.
+Knowing where all your funds should be allocated (such as groceries vs. gas vs rent/mortgage payment) is imperative to your personal finance success.
+Constantly feel comfortable about what will happen next financially because nothing seems too hard if most things are already planned.